Do trophy hunters really kill endangered animals?

-Then there’s Ricky Gervais, who takes the emotionally charged language to a whole new level.
-I wonder what Ricky thinks is an acceptable solution for dealing with a charging lion…
+Then there’s Ricky Gervais, who takes the emotionally charged language to a whole new crass level.
+It’s ironic that Ricky slams someone for shooting dead a charging lion, which leads us to wonder what Ricky thinks is an acceptable solution for dealing with a 200kg angry cat coming your way!

 Another prime example of this kind of emotive language and blatant ‘fact’ twisting can be seen on the not-for-profit website, Lady Free Thinker, which claims it is working towards a free and compassionate world by ‘educating’ its 1 million + readers per month on the ‘truth’ about animal cruelty.